SAEON/data-portal/src/config/servers/README.md

 Your PC is an Ansible controller.
 You have to:

 1. Install Ansible
-2. configure it to know about the hosts
+2. Configure it to know about the hosts

 ## Install Ansible on your computer
 This assumes your development environment is Linux or similar (for example on Windows, you can use the WSL Ubuntu environment)